stagenow/docs/edge/source/gettingstarted.md

     * Delete ![img](images/icon_trash.jpg) - Delete the profile.

-* RD - Indicates whether the profile is RD enabled, i.e., whether RD bar codes can be printed from this profile.

-* MX Version - The version of MX used when creating the profile.

 ### Server Icon
 Profiles requiring the client device to be connected to the staging server appear with a server icon appended to the profile name, as shown next to the first profile name below.